Data table formats

 • hgvs_nt describes variants with respect to the nucleotide target sequence

-• hgvs_tx describes variants with respect to a transcript model
+• hgvs_splice describes variants with respect to a transcript model

 • hgvs_pro describes variants with respect to the amino acid target sequence

-hgvs_nt and hgvs_pro variants are required to be described in relation to the score set target sequence, rather than to an external reference sequence.
+hgvs_nt and hgvs_pro variants are required to be described in relation to the score set target.

 If hgvs_nt is present, it will be used as the primary key for distinguishing variants and must be unique.
 Otherwise, hgvs_pro will be used as the primary key.